Pavona

 Pavona is a hamlet in Lazio, central Italy.
 It is a frazione of the comune (municipality) of Albano Laziale.
 However, its traditional territory is also included in those of Castel Gandolfo and Rome.

 Overview

 The Albano fraction includes some 7,600 inhabitants, the other two amounting to c.
 3,500 and 2,000, respectively.

-The patron saint of Pavona is St. Joseph, celebrated on May 1.
+The patron saint of Pavona is Saint Joseph, celebrated on May 1.